katieeloe/capstone1/README.md

    * Data corresponding to classroom/paper exams exists and is included on the Exam Activity Report, but data on classroom courses does not exist.
    * While it can be assumed that anyone who took a paper exam, also took the course prior, I want to make sure I am comparing apples to apples, and therefore removed these records.
  2. First-attempt exam records only
-   * Allows reduction of other noise that could effect the outcome of an exam (like for example, having a similar exam previously)
+   * Allows reduction of other noise that could effect the outcome of an exam (like for example, having seen a similar exam previously)
  3. First-attempts records on or after 1/1/2017 only
    * Initial roll-out (3/1/2016) and imposed deadlines for all managers to be certified are believed to have caused panic and a substantial increase in failures in the months following
  4. Courses records with a current section of 10 or 11 (out of 11) counted as "course taken".